mugiwaranolstar/PDM-group-33/README.md

    ```bash
    python3 G33_rrt_star.py
    ```
 This command runs the RRT* algirthm to find the global path from start to goal.
-It then saves all the obstacles in a file named 'obstacles.csv' and the found path in a file named 'G33_rrt_star.csv' in the 'csv_files' directory.
+It then saves all the obstacles in a file named 'obstacles.csv' and the found path in a file named 'G33_rrt_star.csv' in the 'csv_files' directory, overwriting any existing files of the same name.
 2. To run the local planner:
    ```bash
    python3 mpc_constraints.py
    ```
-This runs the MPC algorithm to follow the global path and creates a file of the found local path named 'MPC_path.csv' in the 'csv_files' directory.
+This runs the MPC algorithm to follow the global path and creates a file of the found local path named 'MPC_path.csv' in the 'csv_files' directory, again, overwriting any files of the same name.
 3. To simulate the movement of the robot in the environment:
    ```bash
    python3 simulation.py